emilhe/dash-extensions-docs/getting_started/installation.md

 poetry add dash-extensions
 ```

-also, if your environment is managed by `conda`,
+or if your environment is managed by `conda`,

 ```bash
 mamba install -c conda-forge dash-extensions conda install -c conda-forge dash-extensions